GeorgeWebDevCy/TCNApp/docs/wordpress/avatar-endpoint.md

 ## Client integration notes

-- Fetch the bearer token from the `POST /wp-json/gn/v1/login` response when establishing a session without cookies, store it client-side, and attach it to avatar uploads while it remains valid (tokens expire after roughly 15 minutes, so refresh it as needed).
+- Fetch the bearer token from the `POST /wp-json/gn/v1/login` response when establishing a session without cookies, store it client-side, and attach it to avatar uploads while it remains valid.
+Password Login API tokens last seven days by default, so refresh them when you receive a `401`/`403` response or when the expiry timestamp approaches.【F:docs/wordpress/TCN_PLATFORM_REFERENCE.md†L30-L47】
 - Construct the React Native `fetch`/`axios` request with an `Authorization` header of exactly `Bearer ${token}` to satisfy the plugin's `TokenAuthenticator` regex.
 - Hydrate the profile card from the `avatar_urls` field returned by `/wp-json/gn/v1/me`.
 When the API omits this map the client falls back to showing the member's initials.
 - Implement a companion `DELETE /wp-json/gn/v1/profile/avatar` handler that clears the stored avatar metadata and returns the refreshed profile payload so the app can revert to WordPress' default avatar when members remove their photo.

+## Troubleshooting checklist

+When uploads fail, walk through the following checks before debugging the mobile client:

+1. **Bearer token present** – Call `POST /wp-json/gn/v1/login` first and copy the `api_token` from the response.
+Every avatar upload must set `Authorization: Bearer {api_token}` (or include `token={api_token}` as a query parameter).
+Requests without a recognised token fail the permission callback with `401 tcn_rest_unauthorized` before the upload handler executes.【F:docs/wordpress/TCN_PLATFORM_REFERENCE.md†L292-L304】
+2. **Accepted field names** – The handler accepts either a multipart form field called `avatar` or a JSON payload containing `avatar_url`, `avatar_base64`, `avatar_mime`, and `avatar_filename`.
+Different field names (e.g. `profileImage`) are ignored and trigger a `tcn_avatar_missing` validation error.【F:docs/wordpress/TCN_PLATFORM_REFERENCE.md†L294-L304】
+3. **HTTPS or “Allow Dev HTTP”** – By default the plugin rejects non-HTTPS requests.
+Enable the “Allow HTTP on WP_DEBUG sites” toggle in **TCN Platform → Password Login API** when testing on a development host, or make sure your WordPress install is served over HTTPS in production.【F:docs/wordpress/TCN_PLATFORM_REFERENCE.md†L26-L34】
+4. **CORS origin** – If the mobile app runs from a different domain, add that origin to the “Allowed CORS origin” field in the Password Login API settings so preflight checks succeed and the request reaches WordPress.【F:docs/wordpress/TCN_PLATFORM_REFERENCE.md†L26-L34】
+5. **User capability** – Members without `upload_files` can still update their own avatar, but only when the `user_id` in the request matches the authenticated account.
+Mismatched IDs cause a `403 tcn_rest_forbidden` response.【F:docs/wordpress/TCN_PLATFORM_REFERENCE.md†L292-L304】

+Validating these server-side requirements usually resolves avatar upload problems without any mobile changes.